 Understanding technical articles and books about movements of the shoulder blades can sometimes be confusing.
-This is in part because these texts use technical terms without providing translations in everyday language or providing examples of how this information relates to exercise.
-Justin Price (creator of The BioMechanics Method) has created a list of terms used to describe movements of the shoulder blades (see below) to help you answer the question, “How should the shoulder blades move?”.
-This information (along with the movement examples provided) will help you better understand how the shoulder blades should function during exercise to avoid pain and reduce the likelihood of injury.
+This is in part because these texts use complicated terms without providing translations in everyday language or providing examples of how this information relates to exercise.

 Anterior Tilt: When the top edge of the shoulder blade tilts down and forward and the bottom edge lifts up and away from the ribcage.

 Elevation: When the shoulder blade moves upward on the ribcage (i.e., toward the head).

 Depression: When the shoulder blade moves downwards on the ribcage (i.e., toward the waist).

 Abduction: Can also be called Protraction.
 When the shoulder blade moves away from the spine.

 Adduction: Can also be called Retraction.
 When the shoulder blade moves towards the spine.

 Inward Rotation: When the bottom corner edge of the shoulder blade rotates down and in towards to the spine.